 C major 7 – this is a C major chord with an added B note – the 7th note of the scale.

 Try this: Take any chord progression (group of guitar chords) you know well and add other notes from the scale to each chord.

 Idea #2.
 Imply Modes Using Exotic Notes (It’s Easier Than You Think).
 Here Is How:

 Adding other notes from the scale makes creative guitar chords that sound great…

 … but what about adding notes from outside the scale to spice up your lead guitar playing ideas?

-This is how you break out of standard major & minor keys and imply different modes with just 1 chord.
+This is how you move beyond standard major & minor keys and imply different modes with just 1 chord.

 Here are some examples: